 By "conscious or subconscious", I am pointing direct at the so-called city caste in China, without any distinction.
 This may sounds unfair and harsh.
 However, the truth is that should you encounter some Chinese in the streets of San Francisco, LA or New York, most likely those people come from the background of a city dweller in China.
 The Fujian illegals would probably work and sleep in the restaurants around the clock or work in the sweatshops stitching clothes.

-When I was asked to explain in details the situations of peasants versus city dwellers, I thought it hard and then derived a good analogy.
+When I was asked to explain in details the situation of peasants versus city dwellers, I thought it hard and then derived a good analogy.
 I told people that you could probably think of the Chinese peasants as the 'invisible men' as depicted by a Black author in US (Ralph Ellison), and the kind of relationship between the Chinese peasants and city-dwellers would be equivalent to the Blacks versus Whites in US in the 1960s.
 The so-called Chinese people do not include the INVISIBLE Chinese peasants.
 The peasants' image was rarely seen in the TV or heard on the radio.
 They certainly did not appear in TV screens when China had the carnival for winning the right to host the Olympics.
 I had recently realized why so few of my classmates had ever been enrolled in senior high school which are located in township capitals or cities.
 There had existed a quota all the time.
 It is not that my countryside classmates were not smart enough to excel in the open entrance exams, but that the admitting scores for the country boys and girls had always been higher than for the city boys and girls.
 Recently (in year 2000), someone had compared the admitting scores for college entrance that were required of students in Beijing versus Fujian Province; the result shows that those Beijing students, though with scores lower than Fujian counterparts by 150-200 points, could still enter Qinghua University or Beijing University.
 Stats show that among students of Peking U or Qinghua U, 30% come from the city of Peking, 30% from provincial cities of China, 20% from townships of provincial China, and less than 10% from the countryside of China.
 In year 2001, I had noticed a surge of complaints on the internet about the unfair admitting scores and the quotas.
 I really hope that the city people, once realizing the unfairness and inequality of the system in college entrance, will extrapolate this to make a case for the heavily exploited peasants who live in the bottom of the Chinese caste society.

 Some wise guy pointed out that Chinese communists had deliberately weakened the Chinese race physically as well as mentally.
 The stringent caste society had led to an unscientific inter-marriage among the peasants (comprising of 70-80% of the total Chinese population), with statistics showing that 80% of peasants inter-marry within the same county, 50% within the same xiang (shire equivalent, previously in the form of communes), and 30% within the same village.
 I simply could not imagine how short-sighted the communists are in weakening the Chinese Race and am extremely worried about the future of the Chinese People and Chinese Nation !!!